 Fit & Sizing

-The Nike Darwin has been a lightweight and comfortable shoe because of several technologies that were incorporated into the design such as the TPU heel harness for added support that is reminiscent of the Nike Presto.
+The ultra-modern Nike Darwin has been a lightweight and comfortable shoe because of several technologies that were incorporated into the design such as the TPU or the Thermoplastic polyurethane heel harness for added support that is reminiscent of the iconic Nike Presto.

-The shoe also features sleek double mesh uppers for breathability and a Lunarlon outsole for the needed traction and durability without sacrificing cushioning and comfort.
-The shoe includes the dynamic Flywire cables strewn on the medial and lateral sides for a flexible and locked-down support coming from the entire upper.
+The Nike Darwin shoe also features sleek double mesh uppers for breathability and a Lunarlon outsole for the needed traction and durability without sacrificing cushioning and comfort.
+The Lunarlon outsole, although paling in comparison to other modern cushioning like the Nike React and the Adidas Boost gives a conventional midsole cushioning that lasts all day.
+This Darwin shoe includes the dynamic Flywire cables strewn on the medial and lateral sides for flexible and locked-down support coming from the entire upper.

-- New silhouette of the Nike Darwin was inspired by popular Nike Presto and Nike Roshe.
+- The new silhouette of the Nike Darwin was inspired by the more popular designs like the Nike Presto and Nike Roshe.

 - The shoe has comfortable textile lining and midsole for a plush in-shoe feel.